 Hi.

-I just like to talk about what you were just speaking of, the Achilles tendon in uh Trump Keel, the Republican establishment.
+I'd just like to talk about what you were just speaking of, the Achilles tendon in Trump's heal, the Republican establishments, the establishment Republicans that are the never-Trumpers.

 And I just want to say that they cannot say they love this country and oppose Donald Trump because if Donald Trump loses due to their sabotaging his campaign, which he is doing amazingly well right now.